Data frame features

 |

-// Get the 'Age' column as a series of 'float' values
+// Get column as float series (using ?)

 people?Age